Diabetes is a prevalent condition. Just recall all the patients you saw today and there’s probably a handful of them who are diabetic.

 – development of preventable complications

-– exhibit signs of taking responsibility for own learning by asking questions
+– exhibits signs of taking responsibility for own learning by asking questions

-– correlate signs and symptoms with disease process and identify corresponding management to do
+– correlates signs and symptoms of the disease process and identify corresponding management

 – perform demonstrated procedures correctly and explain reasons for actions